AdolfCarr/Reto_Tecnico_Direccion-de-Sistemas-de-la-Secretaria-de-Administracion-del-Estado-de-Jalisco/front/README.md

 - **The objective:**

-  Automate extraction (not manual) of information from the following source via backend: [IIEG API](https://iieg.gob.mx/ns/?page_id=36831), and store it in a SQL-based database (PostgreSQL).
+  Generate a simple graphic interface to automate extraction of information from the following source via backend-frontend: [IIEG API](https://iieg.gob.mx/ns/?page_id=36831), through a login logout form and a dashboard to interc with the data.

 ### Project setup